What is Snoozle?

 Snoozle is

-- Designed for quiet, handle-free use in bed
+- Handle-free, quiet, for self-use in bed

 - Built to support controlled sideways movement